Mahogany L. Browne

-Mahogany L. Browne, (born Lesley Tims, 1976) is an American poet curator, writer, organizer and educator.
+Mahogany L. Browne (born Lesley Tims, 1976) is an American poet, curator, writer, organizer and educator.
 As of July 2021, Browne is the first-ever poet-in-residence at New York City's Lincoln Center.

 Biography

-Mahogany L. Browne was born in Oakland, California and continued and raised in California before moving to Brooklyn, New York in 1999.
+Mahogany L. Browne was born and raised in Oakland, California before moving to Brooklyn, New York in 1999.
+She recalls never having imagined moving to New York permanently as someone born and raised in Oakland, California but after her summer residency at Pratt Institute ended, she decided to stay.
+She earned a master of fine arts degree in writing and activism from the Pratt Institute.

 She is known for her thirteen-year tenure as the Friday Night Slam curator and Poetry Program director at the Nuyorican Poets Café in Lower Manhattan.
 In 2019, Browne served as the Black Lives Matter (BLM) program coordinator at her alma mater, Pratt Institute, where she was also a visiting instructor.